-Germany from the end of World War I until the rise of the Nazi party in 1933 was a time of both economic instability as well as artistic creativity.
+Germany from the end of World War I until the rise of the Nazi party in 1933 was a time of both economic instabilities as well as artistic creativity.
 The art world embraced Expressionism, and the cabaret scene exploded with risque performances thanks to a loosening of censorship laws.
 By the age of 20, Berber was performing nude in many of these cabarets.

-Besides dancing in cabarets, Berber also made more than a dozen appearances in film, including a role in the 1919 silent film Different From the Others.
+Besides dancing in cabarets, Berber also made more than a dozen appearances in films, including a role in the 1919 silent film Different From the Others.
 This film is often considered the first sympathetic portrayal of homosexuality on screen.
 The movie was a direct challenge to Germany’s laws against homosexuality, and the Nazis later banned it.

 Berber’s bisexuality and her overall defiance of traditional gender norms were often the subject of the tabloids.
 Berber reportedly had a brief liaison with a young Marlene Dietrich, the Hollywood star known for her sexy androgynous style.
 Was Dietrich’s famous tuxedo look in the movie Morocco inspired by Berber?

-In 1922 Berber married the dancer Sebastian Droste and the two of them created a book of poetry and photography titled Dances of Vice, Horror and Ecstasy, which they also performed in various nightclubs.
+In 1922, Berber married the dancer Sebastian Droste and the two of them created a book of poetry and photography titled Dances of Vice, Horror and Ecstasy, which they also performed in various nightclubs.
 They both struggled with alcohol and drug addiction, most notably cocaine, and their performances and poetry often included references to drugs.
-An excerpt from the poem “Cocaine” reveals the painful power of the drug in their lives:
+An excerpt from the poem Cocaine reveals the painful power of the drug in their lives: